bruce28/Zolag_Archive/Reviews.md

 # The Buddha's Path

-5.0 out of 5 starsClear, accurate and packed with info.
+5.0 out of 5 stars

+Clear, accurate and packed with info.

 By A customeron 20 November 2001 - Published on Amazon.com

 A thorough introduction to Buddhist ideas.
 The writer has a knack of relating profound concepts to daily life.
-The leif-motif of the book is anatta(not-self), the hardest part of the Buddha's word but also the key to it all.
+The leif-motif of the book is anatta (not-self), the hardest part of the Buddha's word but also the key to it all.
 Buy it and also some of her other books (eg Abhidhamma in Daily Life).
+Amazon.com, (accessed 15/10/17)

 ---